Skip to content

 A feature is a generic term for a sub-goal of an Outcome.
 Features must be independently usable and valuable.
 Features may require changes to many platforms/repositories.

 A feature is not necessarily a functional or user-centric value improvement.
-While some features may be well described as “user stories”, a feature can also describe non-functional improvements.
+Whilst some features may be described as “user stories”, a feature can also describe non-functional improvements.

 Features can be categorised by the type of investment or purpose, i.e. is this maintenance or added value?
 If this is maintenance then which type: perfective, preventative, adaptive, or corrective (bugs are generally corrective maintenance).